 Ahh the moment you’ve been waiting for.
 Gently does it though!
 Savour the satisfaction of your super sharp lines.

 The stripes I painted in my son’s reading nook follow the shape of the nook and link the books to the seating area.
-They really up the cool factor in that space, don’t you think? 🙂
+Pretty happy with them. 🙂

 Pin for later: